 When designing an ideal diet plan for cancer patients the first goal is making sure they are getting adequate nutrients because the cells will have increased metabolic demands while fighting cancer.
 The second goal is making sure that they are avoiding foods that are rich in sugar.
 Very often this diet will consist of fresh fruits, vegetables, nuts and legumes.
 No one disputes that these foods are helpful when combating cancer but it is clear that this positive effect from these foods is not due to them being alkaline.

 If you are fighting cancer it is essential that you have professional guidance with your diet.
-Before you make any dramatic changes contact a Naturopathic physician that works with oncology.
-A Naturopathic doctor that works with oncology will take the time to look at your case and will design a specific diet plan for you.
+Before you make any dramatic changes contact a Naturopathic physician that works with cancer.
+A Naturopathic doctor that works with cancer will take the time to look at your case and will design a specific diet plan for you.

 By: Dr. Adam McLeod, ND, BSc